 If you attend meetings, engage with the assigned material, complete your assignments and participate in discussions and class activities you will be well equipped to achieve the learning objectives of the course and do well.
 The key though, is to stay on top of things.
-Do not put off your module readings and do get a head start on whatever work you can.
-Familiarize yourself with the online course structure, the course website and how your OWL Dropbox works .
+Familiarize yourself with the course structure on OWL and read the course outline and assignment info.
 Utilize your resources.
-Attend my Zoom office hours if you have questions or need course guidance.
+Attend my scheduled office hours if you have questions or need course guidance.